dart-archive/dart-samples/recipes/src/core/strings.md

 ### What is the difference between a code point and a code unit?

-Within the Basic Multilingual Plane, the code point for a character is numerically the same as code unit for that charcter.
+Within the Basic Multilingual Plane, the code point for a character is numerically the same as the code unit for that character.

     'D'.runes.first; // 68
     'D'.codeUnits.first; // 68